qwertystop/MMBN-sim/README.txt

 WideSwrd: Deal 80 damage to enemies in column directly ahead of user.
 LongSwrd: Deal 80 damage to enemies in two panels in front of user.
 ShotGun: Deal 30 damage to first enemy in row ahead of user, and enemies immediately behind them.
-V-Gun: Deal 30 damage to first enemy in row aheadof user, and targets in V-shape behind them.
+V-Gun: Deal 30 damage to first enemy in row ahead of user, and enemies in V-shape behind them.

 ------------------------

-Known bug:
+Known bugs:
+-Rarely, firing the uncharged buster causes an exception.
+Source is unknown beyond that it's thrown from Animation2D.Stop(), bug is difficult to replicate reliably - cannot discern consistent situation to cause it.
+If exception is swallowed without pausing the game, game functions normally from that point on, other than that the single attempt to fire the buster does not work (bug remains just as inconsistently-appearing from then on).
 -Certain sprite-animation-based effects will remain frozen after completing, instead of disappearing, but not always.
 Cause is uncertain, but seems related to starting more than one of them very close together in time (within a few frames).
 I have been able to replicate it by rapid-firing an uncharged buster, or by firing the Shotgun or V-Gun chips (which produce several such effects simultaneously).
 However, other things which start several sprites at once (the LongSwrd and WideSwrd chips, or both players firing busters at each other on the same frame) do not.

 Necessary change: